unisonweb/unison/unison-src/transcripts/test-command.output.md

     New test results:

-  ◉ lib.testInLib   testInLib
+    1. ◉ lib.testInLib   testInLib

   ✅ 1 test(s) passing

-  Tip: Use view lib.testInLib to view the source of a test.
+  Tip: Use view 1 to view the source of a test.

 ```
 `test` WILL run tests within `lib` if ucm is cd'd inside.